Thanks to our 2023 Golf Sponsors

 Dave devoted his life to public safety and security.
 He worked as a police officer in Oxnard, CA, in Brentwood, TN, and for the TN State Office of Homeland Security.
 He also worked in the private sector as a facilitator for first responder training and as a security manager.
 David took pride in his educational accomplishments and his active participation in professional associations.
 In his ‘spare time’ Dave served for many years with the Middle Tennessee Chapter of ASIS as Chapter Secretary, managing to streamline and modernize the chapter’s communications.
 He later became the Southeast Assistant Regional Vice President for ASIS.
 Dave leaves behind friends that carry on his legacy as a person who invested in many.
 The fund in his honor awards annual scholarships to individuals from our community who are pursuing studies in security or law enforcement.

-The Middle Tennessee Chapter of ASIS is about service before self.
+The Middle Tennessee Chapter of ASIS believes in service before self.

 As the longest running charitable project operated by a local FOP lodge (50 years and counting), the Andrew Jackson Youth Camp has made a difference in the lives of many children.
 See for yourself in our photo gallery the daily activities that keep these kids excited to come back every summer.